 I made my way through the orchard happily filling my basket with freshly picked apples and when my basket got full, I pulled out my collapsible bucket and filled that one too.
 I was really happy to see an abundance of apples on the trees.
 Finally, I went apple picking before all the trees had been picked over!

 After picking more than my fair share of apples, I wandered back down the hill to the hard cider tasting room.
 The majority of the apples being grown at Bear Swamp Orchard are processed into organic hard ciders and other cider products.
 I came home with a lovely apple cider vinegar with "the mother" visibly floating around the bottle.
 I can't wait to use it in a vinaigrette or two!

 Let's be honest, one of the highlights of apple picking is consuming at least one freshly baked apple cider donut! (or six ;) ) I'm happy to report that they did in fact have homemade cider donuts on site.
 They weren't available piping hot out of the deep fryer like I've had elsewhere, but they were made that morning by the farmer's mother.
 It doesn't get much better than that, friends.
 And they're BIG donuts, so you really just need one.

-I can't recommend this orchard enough.
-Sadly, the season for apple picking was a short one and has closed.
-However, they're open for hard cider tastings throughout the fall!
+I can't recommend this orchard enough. ***UPDATE for 2017 Bear Swamp Orchard is open for organic pick your own apples on Friday - Sundays 10 am - 6 pm through Columbus Day weekend.
 Be sure to check their Facebook page or website for updates and hours if you're thinking about making the trek from Boston.
 Definitely put this on your list for next year's apple picking adventure.